 In his spare time, Greg serves on the Board of Directors of the Atlantic Highlands Historical Society, which is housed at the Strauss Mansion Museum.
 His first book, published in the fall of 2014, detailed the legends and hauntings surrounding the historic Victorian mansion.
 His writing has been featured in the New Jersey history magazine Garden State Legacy, where he contributed journal articles titled, Governor William Franklin and the Price of Dissent and The Invented History of The Spy House.
-He has also been quoted in the New York Daily News, New York Times, Lancaster New Era, and Asbury Park Press.
-Greg was given an acknowledgement in The Great Expansion: The Ultimate Risk that Changed the NHL Forever, a book by Alan Bass, and his work cited in The Anatomy of Competition in Sports by Christopher Doob.
+He has also been quoted or linked in the New York Daily News, New York Times, Texas Monthly, Lancaster New Era, and Asbury Park Press.
+He is frequently interviewed for local history columns in two area newspapers, the Two River Times and the Middletown-Lincroft Journal.
 Non-writing related, he is an avid hockey fan, coaching the sport at several schools and institutions since 2007.